-All of our workplace training, consulting and organizational development services are directed toward expanding the value of cultural diversity within organizations, among their leaders, managers and employees, and towards their customers.
+All of our workplace training, consulting and organizational development services are infused with our philosophy on inclusion and are directed toward expanding the value of cultural diversity within organizations, among their leaders, managers and employees, and towards their customers.
 Our services are designed to facilitate organizational success by creating an inclusive, engaging and creative workplace.
 Whether your concern is domestic diversity or global cultural competence, these processes will improve your organizational effectiveness.

 Our Inclusive Circles™ process is a powerful approach to helping companies increase productivity and profitability by creating more inclusive environments.
 This is done by attending to all stakeholders as demonstrated graphically below.
 Simply click on any of the words in this model and you will find our related services.

 Any organizational effort must have a business reason related to the organization’s purpose if it is to be supported an sustained.
 This is no less true for diversity, inclusion, or cultural competence initiatives.
 We work with the organization’s leaders to identify their vision for an initiative and to identify how the initiative will support the goals of the company.
 This allows managers and employees to understand and support the initiative, and allows the organization to measure the success of an initiative.

 Identifying areas of improvement is necessary in order to develop a strategic approach to organizational initiatives.
 We provide organizational assessments through both quantitative and qualitative measures.
 We work with the appropriate leadership in the organization to identify what is to be measured and how measurement will be most efficiently and effectively achieved.